arpansaha13/nuxt3-template/README.md

 - [TailwindCSS](https://tailwindcss.com/) - Rapidly build modern websites without ever leaving your HTML.
 - [Color mode](https://color-mode.nuxtjs.org) - Dark and Light mode with auto-detection made easy with Nuxt 🌗.
-- [Image](https://v1.image.nuxtjs.org) - Plug-and-play image optimization for Nuxt apps.
+- [Icon](https://nuxt.com/modules/icon) - Icon module for Nuxt with 100,000+ ready to use icons from Iconify.

 ## Other Features